Polyphantom-Art

 Afterimage and Perception

-For example, after looking at a red object, one perceives a bluish-green afterimage; after a blue one — a yellow.
+For instance, after looking at a red object, a bluish-green phantom emerges; after blue, a yellow one appears.

 Vibration

-Afterimages seem to vibrate, alternating between light and dark phases, gradually weakening and eventually disappearing.
+Phantoms (afterimages) seem to vibrate, alternating between light and dark, warm and cool phases, gradually weakening and eventually disappearing.

 Illusoriness